 An introduction to the Japanese legal system in its historical, cultural, political and economic context.
 Students will develop an understanding of the relationships between Japanese society and attitude to law, legal institutions and substantive law.
 Japanese law provides a superb opportunity to examine the role of law in affecting social change.
 Students will develop an understanding of the possibilities and limitations of using law as a tool of social engineering.
-The course will introduce students to the study of comparative law by looking at issues such as the classification of legal systems into families of law and the reception of foreign law.
-Students will develop an informed view on the classification of Japanese law and should be able to discuss the possibilities and limitations in transplanting law from one country to another.
+The course will introduce students to the study of comparative law by looking at issues such as the reception of foreign law.
 Students will learn to analyse and evaluate legal institutions and substantive laws of a foreign legal system and to compare them in a meaningful way with similar laws in the Australian system.
 They will develop skills to critically assess whether, and if so what, Australia can learn from Japan in a legal context.
-Students will be introduced to the background knowledge necessary to advise on business transactions with Japanese companies, foreign investment in Japan and its barriers, and the Japanese system of dispute resolution.
-Topics include: Pre-modern law and traditions, Japanese society: the reception of Western law and legal scholarship from 1868 - 1945: Occupation reforms after WWII: sources of law; the legal profession; the judiciary and court organisation; the dispute resolution process; the process of law-making in Japan (the legislature, administrative guidance, the courts, judicial reasoning and judicial review)overview of contract law (contract formation, common clauses, attitude to contract) overview of company law.
+Students will be introduced to the background knowledge necessary to advise on business transactions with Japanese companies. foreign investment in Japan and its barriers, and the Japanese system of dispute resolution.
+Topics include: Pre-modern law and traditions, Japanese society; the reception of Western law and legal scholarship from 1868 - 1945; Occupation reforms after WWII; sources of law: the legal profession; the judiciary and court organisation; the dispute resolution process; the process of law-making in Japan (the legislature, administrative guidance, the courts, judicial reasoning and judicial review overview of contract law (contract formation, common clauses, attitude to contract) overview of company law.

-Advanced Issues in International Law Staff Contact: Ms Rosemary Rayfuse CP15 SS HPW2
+Advanced Issues in International Law Staff Contact: Ms Rosemary Rayfuse